Frequently Asked Questions

 At MVMS we consider parent education and involvement an important part of what we as educators do.
-Through our newsletters and parent nights we will be giving you information on child development, Montessori philosophy, and other information that you, as parents, may find helpful.
+Through our newsletters and parent meetings we will give you information on child development, Montessori philosophy, and other information that you, as parents, may find helpful.
 Parents can become involved in our day to day activities in any number of ways.
 Often parents share talents, hobbies, or professions with our children.
 Moms and Dads can help out in the classroom with a special activity or project, plan and help out at parties, or in any other way that you might think would be interesting or helpful.
 Throughout the year we schedule meetings and events that will be both informative and enjoyable for parents.
-Our Parent Volunteer Organization sponsors a yearly Dinner/Dance and Raffle and then provides extra entertainment such as a story tellers and puppet theaters for the children.
+Our Parent Volunteer Organization sponsors occasional family fundraisers that provides extra entertainment such as a story tellers and puppet theaters for the children.
 The PVO meets throughout the school year and welcomes all parents to become involved.

 Children enjoy visitors in their classroom, especially those with interesting things to show and tell them.
 If you have a hobby or interest, play a musical instrument, do crafts, have an occupation that would be of interest to children, or have movies of your travels, please consider sharing with your child and his/her classmates.
 Coming into the class to 'help' is also a good way to observe your own child.
 Adults who are busy in the environment become part of the group rather than observers and sometimes this helps you to get a better picture of your child's typical school behavior.